 Find out more

-Secretary of State for Europe Dr Anna Lührmann is the Commissioner for German-French Cooperation.
-She coordinates political relations with France and works towards a broad-based societal exchange between the two countries.
+Minister of State for Europe Dr Anna Lührmann is the Commissioner for Franco-German Cooperation.
+She coordinates political relations with France and works to promote broad-based societal exchange between the two countries.